Non-solvable groups whose character degree graph has a cut-vertex. II: Preliminaries

 \begin{theorem}[\mbox{\cite[Theorem~3.9]{DPSS}}] Let $G$ be an almost-simple group with socle $S$, and let $\delta = \pi(G) - \pi(S)$.
 If $\delta \neq \emptyset$, then $S$ is a simple group of Lie type, and every vertex in \(\delta\) is adjacent to every other vertex of $\Delta(G)$ that is not the characteristic of $S$. \end{theorem}

+Given a group $G$, we will denote by $R = R(G)$ the \emph{solvable radical} (i.e. the largest solvable normal subgroup), and by $K = K(G)$ the \emph{solvable residual} (i.e. the smallest normal subgroup with a solvable factor group) of $G$.
+Equivalently, $K(G)$ is the last term of the derived series of $G$.

 \begin{lemma} Let \(G\) be a group and let \(R\) be its solvable radical.
 Assume that \(G/R\) is an almost-simple group with socle isomorphic to $\PSL{t^a}$, for a prime \(t\) with \(t^a> 4\) and \(t^a\neq 9\).
-If \(K\) is the last term in the derived series of \(G\), then one of the following conclusions holds. \begin{enumeratei} \item \(K\) is isomorphic to \(\PSL{t^a}\) or to \(\SL{t^a}\); \item \(K\) has a non-trivial normal subgroup \(L\) such that \(K/L\) is isomorphic to \(\PSL{t^a}\) or to \(\SL{t^a}\), and every non-principal irreducible character of \(L/L'\) is not invariant in \(K\). \end{enumeratei} \end{lemma}
+Then, denoting by \(K\) the solvable residual of $G$, one of the following conclusions holds.